Of all the available snacks, popcorn takes first place for a TV night. Finally, its scent is already tempting.

 Popcorn is arguably the most popular movie and television snack today.
-It originated in America, where it has been enjoyed for thousands of years.
+It originated in America and has been enjoyed for thousands of years.

 Consequently, individual studies suggest that people in Peru already consumed popcorn over 6,000 years ago (Grobman et al. 20121).

 However, unlike the Western world, they probably did not eat it in movie theaters.
 There, it is primarily prepared in hot-air popcorn vending machines today.

-You can prepare it on the stove or in the microwave or buy it ready to eat at the grocery store.
+You can prepare it on the stove or microwave or buy it ready to eat at the grocery store.

 Popcorn is always touted as a relatively low-calorie snack, as long as it’s air-popped and not enriched with a butter sauce or other fats.

-However, to find out if it is suitable for a low-carb diet like the keto diet, we need to look deeper into the nutrient distribution.
+However, to find out if it is suitable for a low-carb diet like the keto diet, we must look deeper into the nutrient distribution.